February 8, 2022

 2. In the Navigator pane, click Virtual Machines and select the needed VM.

-Tip: Perform regular VMware backups of your VMs residing on ESXi hosts.
+Tip: Use dedicated ESXi backup software to perform regular backups of your VMs residing on ESXi hosts.

 3. Click the Monitor icon to open the menu with the VMware Console options to manage this VM’s guest operating system.
 A menu with multiple VMware Console options appears.

 - The first three options are used to open VMware Web Console in the web browser.